Syntax Document

 i64/u64int64_t/uint64_t64-bit integer

-intsize_tPlatform-dependent integer, equivalent to int64_t on 64-bit systems
+intsize_tPlatform-dependent integer, equivalent to int64_t on 64-bit system

 var str = "hello"